AvolitesLtd/TitanManual/docs/controlling-fixtures/using-the-select-buttons-and-wheels.md

     example, if while moving the Pan wheel you hold down \<Avo\> the fixture will make a complete pan movement between end stops in one rotation of the wheel.

--   You can also select the attribute to be changed from the softkeys by pressing the \<Attribute Options\> button.

 -   Some LED colour mixing fixtures have a Virtual Dimmer function (using the Intensity wheel) which offers intensity control by